kristianmandrup/authorize-mw/README.md

 It has yet to be decided which of these strategies to use or if it should be up to the developer to define the strategy somehow.

-## Permit base class

-`permit-for` should optionally take a `Permit` class argument, such as `AdminPermit` to further greater reuse. i.e so that you specify the base class to be used for the instance constructed and not always just use the `Permit` class.
-It should test if the first argument is a string or not.
-If not a string, use this as the permit class, then proceed normally with remaining arguments.

-Example:

-`admin-bar-permit = permitFor AdminPermit, 'a man walking into the bar', ->`

 ## Ability

 Ability wraps the permit execution for a given user.

-`Authorizer` is an even higher level wrapper to be used with `middleware` runner.
+## Authorizer

+`Authorizer` should be used to wrap an Ability for the current user.
+It is a middleware component that should be  used with a middleware runner (see *middleware* project).
+The authorizer should be used to authorize a user to access and perfor a given action on a data object of some kind.

 ## Normalize